Timception/drift-v3-dongle-nv/README.md

 ![Drift Keyboard V3 by Timception](https://github.com/Timception/drift-v3-dongle/blob/main/keymap-drawer/DriftJTK-HyperfusenoBG.png)

-Firmware for the **Drift Keyboard V3 by Timception** with **ZMK Studio** enabled.
-This version replaces the previous builds and makes it much easier to view and customize your layout directly in [ZMK Studio](https://studio.zmk.dev).
+Customize your layout directly in [ZMK Studio](https://studio.zmk.dev).

 !!
 If you are not using the 5-pin nice!view screens do not use this firmware !!
 ---

 ## ✨ Features
 - ✅ Precompiled firmware builds ready to flash
 - ✅ ZMK Studio support (view & change keymaps live)
 - ✅ Simple reset/reflash procedure

 ---